Bayelsa United F.C.

 Bayelsa United FC is a football club based in Yenagoa, Bayelsa, Nigeria.
-They play in the second division of Nigerian football, the Nigeria National League.
+They play in the Premier division of Nigerian football, the Nigeria Professional Football League.
 Their home games are played at the Samson Siasia Stadium, Ovom, Yenagoa, Bayelsa State.
+The current coach of the team is Monday odigie, who has previously coached the team.

 2008/09 season

 Due to torrential rains making the pitch unplayable, they played the 2007–2008 season in the Delta State town of Oghara.
 During the 2008–09 season, Bayelsa was forced to play three home games in Ibadan after crowd trouble in their derby with Ocean Boys.
 Then at the new year's break the team was suspended from continuing their league schedule despite being at the top of the table.
 This was due to outstanding debts and salaries.

 In a surprising move, the team sacked technical adviser Miekeme Fekete right as the squad was traveling to Brazzaville to play in the CAF Confederation Cup.

 They won the Nigerian Premier League for the first time after a 2–2 draw at Warri Wolves F.C. on June 14, qualifying them for the 2010 CAF Champions League.
 The celebration was dampened however when captain Abel Tador was killed by robbers hours after the game.